Biancaa-R/Power_monitoring_system/README.md

 # Power_monitoring_system
-Power monitor system ,using STM 32 wb with the monitoring and the estimate levels.
+* Power monitor system ,using STM 32 wb with the monitoring and the estimate levels.
+* It also has a local ML model written in C , that predicts the consumption.

 # Setup:
 1. Stm32 nucleo